 Here are some tips:

-Butter and ordinary margarine can be replaced with milk free margarine or oil Milk can be replaced with oat or soy milk, juice, water or special infant formula.
+Butter and ordinary margarine can be replaced with milk free margarine or oil Milk can be replaced with plant based drinks, juice, water or special infant formula.

-Milk can be replaced with oat or soy milk, coconut milk, cooking water from vegetables, water or broth.
+Milk can be replaced with plant based drinks, coconut milk, cooking water from vegetables, water or broth.
 Soy or oat cooking cream can give the sauce a thicker consistency.
 Meatballs and fish cakes can be cooked with broth or coconut milk.

 It may be a good idea to provide a list for your surroundings with foods that your child can tolerate.
 This makes it much easier for them to provide and prepare food for your child.

 Millet porridge, wholegrain porridge or oatmeal boiled in water containing hydrolysed formula prepared as written on the can, oat or soy milk, and preferably with 1-2 teaspoons of fat.

 Milk-free bread or crisp bread with milk free margarine - see the snack suggestions in this pamflet.